Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-trade table info:
+**Trade Table info**:

-destination
+`destination`:

-Currently only `monument` `mansion`.
+Currently only `monument` and `mansion` are allowed.

 Nothing else, not even buried treasure (this one looks like it’ll work — names the map right instead of Unknown Map like the others, but it doesn’t point anywhere). :(

-Loot table info:
+**Loot Table info**:

-Destination
+`destination`:

-Works for any /locate location (see old recipe notes for caveats there; this is for container loot tables)
+Works for any /locate location (see old recipe notes for caveats there; this is for container loot tables).

-Only works if in the appropriate dimension
+Only works if in the appropriate dimension.

-If a mansion or monument, gets named, colored, and icon’d correctly, corresponding to the right marker decoration
+If a mansion or monument, gets named, colored, and icon’d correctly, corresponding to the right marker decoration.

-If invalid or no destination is given, shows no marker but still has the river and ocean lines on the map
+If invalid or no destination is given, shows no marker but still has the river and ocean lines on the map.

-Works in containers and both entity equipment and drops
+Works in both containers and entity equipment and drops.

-Keep in mind how only 2 locations worked from traders
+Keep in mind how **only 2 locations** worked from traders.

 ### Banner Type